Anastasios Papazoglou: APOEL

 On 23 July 2014, Papazoglou signed a one-year contract, with the option of a further season with Cypriot champions APOEL.
 He made his debut against HJK Helsinki at GSP Stadium on 6 August 2014, in APOEL's 2–0 victory for the third qualifying round of the 2014–15 UEFA Champions League.
 He made his only 2014–15 UEFA Champions League group stage appearance with APOEL on 10 December 2014, playing the full 90 minutes in APOEL's 4–0 defeat against Ajax at Amsterdam Arena.
 On 1 February 2015, his contract with APOEL was terminated.

 Xanthi

 At the end of January transfer period, Xanthi proceeded to the acquisition of Papazoglou.
 At the end of the season, Papazoglou solved his contract with the club.

 Panetolikos

 On 11 August 2015, Panetolikos announced a two-year contract with the player for an undisclosed fee.

 On 6 September 2016, Papazoglou suffered a meniscus rupture, ruptured medial collateral ligament and anterior cruciate rupture in a friendly game against AEL, in a nasty tackle from Nico Varela.
-From February 25, 2017, he has returned in the team, while, on April 5,in the last Super League game against Xanthi was a starter.
+From February 25, 2017, he has returned in the team, while, on April 5, in the last Super League Greece game against Xanthi was a starter.